 We may need to know: How would we safely get ourselves or others back to shore or into the craft on each type of water?
 How would we deal with a capsized craft alone or as a team on different types of water?
-What techniques should we use to swim in white water?
 What are options to deal with a swamped craft?
 How would we deal with loose, lost, damaged or pinned kit?
-How and where would we position ourselves or our craft to enable us to assist or protect other paddlers?
+How and where would we position our craft to enable us to assist or protect other paddlers?
 How can we set up raft and towing systems efficiently?
 What would we do to deal with a swamped raft?
 How would we deal with the rescue or recovery of another paddler in different types of water?
 What equipment could we use to assist us in rescue?
 If a mishap does occur, do we have any mental strategies which will help us to stay focused and resilient?